thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment.
+Note that older versions of ESXi aren't supported due to hardware/driver incompatibility issues.
 For each hardware node, you must:

 * Complete the prerequisites
 * Use the ThoughtSpot Open Virtualization Format (OVF) file to create